nonpartisan-redistricting-datahub/pdv-al/vest-al-2018/README.md

 - File: Montgomery County Shapefile
    - Date accessed: 6/8/2021
    - Link: https://arcg.is/1aWinu
+   - File: `MontgomeryCountyVotingPrecincts.zip` (available upon request)
    - Note: there is an interactive arcgis precinct map, but there is no download option.
 Emailed Todd Grant, the GIS manager at toddgrant@mc-ala.org.
+Todd sent over the shapefile to us, however it is unclear if it is the 2018 shapefile.
 - File: Morgan County Shapefile
    - Date accessed: 6/3/2021
    - Link: https://www.morgancountyelections.com/election-information/precinct-maps/